TiddoLangerak/assist/README.md

+Toy project to play with parser combinators in typescript.

-Tool to make command line operations easier.
+Tool to make bulk cli operations easier.